Skip to main content

 • An offense involving moral turpitude (generally including the conviction of a felony)

-• Willful and persistent misconduct, or
+• Willful and persistent misconduct

 Does CCK Assist with Discharge Upgrades?

 While discharge upgrades are not something that CCK typically handles, there is help available.
-Contact a VSO or find more information through the Department of Veterans Affairs.
+Contact a VSO or find more information through Department of Veterans Affairs.

 About the Author